velartrill/velartrill.github.io/orig/kestrel.md

 "I seriously have to sleep in this thing?"

 "You're going to have to anyway shipboard, that's like half the reason these things exist.
 You'll be risking cancer or suffocation otherwise.
 Might as well get used to it now."
 The playful edge to her voice is gone; she sounds deadly serious now, almost worried.
 "Besides, those vital recordings are actually really important, especially since you're *uasdani* and we can't really make presumptions about your physiology.
 Once the suit has a profile for you, it can send automatic alarms if, you know, your blood pressure spikes, your heart rate gets too high, you have a panic attack, anything like that.
 That's important data for our medics to have if you get sick on Tel Casran some day, and it's *really* important your first tour on a spacecraft.
-You're going into an environment you've never been in before and if you have some kind of reaction -- Kess, I just want you to be safe."
+You're going into an extreme environment you've never been in before and if you have some kind of reaction -- Kess, I just want you to be safe."

 I purse my lips.
 "Can it… if I'm having another "